Day 1 - UK - Venice, Italy (overnight)

 Day 11 Piraeus - Athens

-We disembark at Piraeus this morning and transfer to our hotel in Athens.
+We disembark in Piraeus this morning and transfer to our hotel in Athens.
 Today’s excursion takes us to the Acropolis, site of the majestic Parthenon, commissioned by Pericles in the 5th century BC.
 While here we will also visit the Acropolis Museum.

 Day 12 Athens